Online Accelerated Doctor of Nursing Practice, DNP

 Graduates engage in practice across health care settings, including private practices and prestigious institutions such as New York-Presbyterian Hospital, the Mount Sinai Health System, Montefiore Medical Center, NYU Langone Medical Center, and more.

-NPs ranked as the top job for growth and flexibility in health care (Source: U.S. News & World Report, 2022).
+NPs ranked as the top job in health care (Source: U.S. News & World Report, 2023).

 Increase in NP jobs though 2030